FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 18th September 2023.md

 home during the Christmas night-time period and the need to introduce measures to address the

 issues.
-Members supported the motion and agreed it was important to improve the transport--- 19
+Members supported the motion and agreed it was important to improve the transport
+---
+19

 options in the City during the Christmas period.